-To solve this The Imagination Factory researched all the available motion platforms to find one capable of carrying the load of a person plus the structure that would be built on top.
-A platform made by Motion Systems was selected for its smooth movement and because all the 3D design data we needed was included for us to work with.
+At the outset, we researched all available motion platforms to find the best options capable of carrying the load of a person, plus the structure that we would be building on top.
+A platform made by Motion Systems was selected for its smooth movement and because it allowed us to integrate all the 3D design data we needed to work with.

-The design process was great fun and involved making numerous ergonomic rigs from bits of scaffold and bubble wrap.
-We tested it out with a range of people from teenagers through to large adults, until we had found the optimum position to support them throughout their time in the experience, whatever their position.
+The early design process involved what we call, 'rough and ready' prototyping, which was great fun and involved making numerous ergonomic rigs from bits of scaffold and bubble wrap.
+We tested it out with a range of people from teenagers through to large adults, until we had found the optimum position to support them throughout their time in the experience.
 Once this had been defined we could design the structure that would be seen above the ground.

 Naturally in control